getopenmono/monodocs/tutorials/using_file_io.md

 When you for example read or write from the serial port (using `printf`), you in fact just use the `stdout` and `stdin` global pointers. (`stderr` just maps to `stdout`.)

 See the API for the stdlib file I/O here: [www.cplusplus.com/reference/cstdio](http://www.cplusplus.com/reference/cstdio/)

-## SD Card and sleep

-Currently the SD card file system library do not support sleep mode.
-When you wake from sleep the SD card have been reset, since its power source has been off while in sleep.

-This means you cannot do any file I/O after waking from sleep.
-Until we fix this you need to reset Mono to re-enable file I/O.